optyfr/JRomManager/README.md

 [Screenshots](https://github.com/optyfr/JRomManager/wiki/Screenshots)

 ## Disclaimer
-**Your are responsible of the rom that you donwload or that you share, in other words, if you don't own the original game and the game is not copyleft then downloading or sharing roms is illegal!!!**
+**Your are responsible of the rom that you donwload or that you share using this Software, in other words: if you don't own the original game and the game is not copyleft, then downloading or sharing roms is illegal!!!**

 ## Licensing
 - **GPL-2** : JRomManager, [JUpdater](https://github.com/optyfr/JUpdater), [JLauncher](https://github.com/optyfr/JLauncher), TorrentParser (based on [torrent-parser](https://github.com/m1dnight/torrent-parser) by Christophe de Troyer), [Tanuki Java Service Wrapper](https://wrapper.tanukisoftware.com)